ucdavis-bioinformatics-training/2019_March_UCSF_mRNAseq_Workshop/data_reduction/alignment.md

 Its ok of the mkdir command fails ("File exists") because we aleady created the directory earlier.

-Open in excel (or excel like application), you may have to move the header column 1 cell to the right, and lets review.
+Open in excel (or excel like application), and lets review.

 The table that this script creates ("alignment_stats.txt") can be pulled to your laptop via 'scp', or WinSCP, etc., and imported into a spreadsheet.
 Are all samples behaving similarly?
 Discuss ...